The Vengeful Elephant, and Journalism's Clickshare Problem

 Maya Murmu left her house to get water from some nearby source.

-On her way there, she encountered a herd of elephants, one of which trampled her (who knows about intent).
+On her way there she encountered a herd of elephants, one of which trampled her (who knows why).

 Word reached neighbors, who took her to a hospital some 32km away.